robweber/ha-betabrite-sign/README.md

       {{ value.state != 'unknown' }}
 ```

-A more advanced technique for combining data can be done through the `get_payload()` or `is_payload()` template methods.
-Similar to the [states()](https://www.home-assistant.io/docs/configuration/templating/#states) methods in Home Assistant; this allows MQTT templates to get payloads from other MQTT topics.
-These topics can be defined for the sole purpose of holding information for use later.
+A more advanced use caes utilizes `get_payload` and `is_payload` to reference between variables.
 The example below subscribes to 2 topics, one for geolocation and one for general home/away presence.
 The `mqtt_location` variable references the presence information to decide if the person is home or not before displaying the full geo location.
 Any time a variable is updated that is used within other templates the downstream template will also be updated.
 These are found at runtime and displayed when debug logging is enabled.

 ```
 variables: